 Instructions

-• Place the drained chickpeas in a large pot, cover with cold water by at least 2 inches.
-Add 2 teaspoons baking soda and stir well.
-Bring chickpeas to a boil over high heat, and skim off any scum that rises to the surface.
+• Place the drained chickpeas in a large pot, cover with cold water by at least 2 inches, and add 2 teaspoons of baking soda, and stir well.
+Bring to a boil over high heat, and skim off any scum that rises to the surface.
 Cover the pot and set heat to low.
 Simmer 30 minutes or until the chickpeas begin to fall apart and are a little mushy.
 Stir and skim off any chickpea skins floating on top of the water.
 Repeat this stir/skim step at least four times until most of the skins have been removed.
 Discard the skins.

 • Add the cooked, drained chickpeas and process until ultra smooth and creamy.
 (If desired, add more ice water, by the tablespoon.)
 NOW…purée it even more until it is creamier, smoother, lighter and fluffy(ish).